Andrew Brajcich, Treasurer

 Andrew Brajcich is an Assistant Professor of Accounting at Gonzaga and brings a financial background to the board.
 He grew up in Spokane, worked as a counselor at the YMCA Camp Reed and served in the U.S. Peace Corps in the Republic of Georgia.
-More recently, he worked at the Big 4 accounting firm of Deloitte & Touche.
-Like any good CPA, Andrew hand ties his bowties.
+More recently, he worked at the Big 4 accounting firm of Deloitte.
 He is also licensed to practice law in Washington.

-Elsa Distelhorst is presently retired, devoting much of her time to traveling, family and friends, and is also very engaged in her volunteer work.
-Elsa serves as the Board Chair of both the Center for Justice and Rockwood Foundation.
-Elsa also serves on the board of the Krista Foundation for Global Citizenship and serves on its annual fundraising breakfast committee.
-She retired following 25 years of service at Whitworth University, the last 15 years as the Director of Development – Corporate, Foundation and Community Relations.
-Elsa has served with many organizations in the community including The Mayor’s Task Force on Race Relations (appointment by Mayor Jack Geraghty 97-99), Nishinomiya Sister City Society (President 95-97), Japan Week Spokane (Founding Chair for 8 years), Unity in Action (steering committee member 95-98), Intercollegiate Racial Concerns Committee (member 97-99), Churches Against Racism (member 98-99), and Greater Spokane Inc, formerly the Spokane Regional Chamber of Commerce, (member 1985-2010, in various roles including 8 years as Chair of the Workforce Diversity Council).
-In addition, Elsa is a graduate of Leadership Spokane, class of 1988.
-She brings a strong personal commitment to economic and social justice, intercultural understanding, and community service, and extensive experience in fundraising and non-profit board development.
+Elsa Distelhorst is retired, devoting her time to traveling, family, friends, and volunteer work.
+Elsa chairs both the Center for Justice Board and Rockwood Foundation.
+She retired following 25 years of service at Whitworth University, the last 15 years as Director of Development.
+Elsa has served many Spokane organizations including The Mayor’s Race Relations Task Force, Nishinomiya Sister City (President 95-97), Japan Week Spokane (Founding Chair – 8 years), Unity in Action (steering committee 95-98), Intercollegiate Racial Concerns Committee (member 97-99), and Churches Against Racism.
+A 1988 graduate of Leadership Spokane and Board Chair (97-98), she brings a strong personal commitment to economic and social justice, intercultural understanding, and community service, and extensive experience in fundraising and non-profit board development.